-Figure 1 Help Screen for Rhythmatical
+Figure 1 Help Screen for Rhythmatical.

 The final product Rhythmatical, is an iPhone and iPod Touch game-based, educational application developed for to students to work with mathematics and music in creative ways.
 When the user first opens the game they can choose a new game, a help option, or if they have played before they can see who has had the high score.
 The help option was also designed so that teachers in math, music, or technology and librarians who were teaching students how to use Rhythmatical would have a location to go, so that demonstrations could be shown (Figure 1).
 If students are new to using the the iPhone and iPod Touch the Help feature can give assistance to the students and the teacher.
 The ideal situation would be a room with a classroom document camera where the teacher could show the students all at once how the game could be played.
 The educator would be able to take the students step by step through the rules and idea of Rhythmatical.
 If students each had their own the iPhone and iPod Touch then they would be able to follow along.
 Once students are ready to work on their own they press the button for a new game.